Want to take classes?

 MEDICAL TERMINOLOGY II

 Presents advanced vocabulary, extending and reinforcing those terms acquired in Medical Terminology I. Prerequisite: GSCI 161 or instructor permission.
-Section with Low-cost Course Materials
+Section with No-cost Course Materials

 Instructor: Shoemaker, Jeretta